George Giffard: Early career

 Giffard was the eldest son of George Campbell Giffard, Clerk of the Journals, House of Commons, and Jane Lawrence, granddaughter of the judge Sir James Bacon.
 He was thus a nephew of the Socialist politician Susan Lawrence.
 After attending Rugby School and the Royal Military College, Sandhurst, he was commissioned into the Queen's Royal West Surrey Regiment in 1906.
 In 1913, while serving with its 1st Battalion, he saw action in East Africa.
 He transferred into a unit of the King's African Rifles.

 George Giffard as lieutenant colonel following the First World War.

 Giffard saw active service in the First World War, his unit serving in the East Africa campaign against the German colonial forces (Schutztruppe) under Lettow-Vorbeck.
 He rose to command a column of two battalions of the KAR, "Gifcol".
 Highly respected and lauded by his own soldiers, an Australian scout under his command commented that Giffard was "an efficient and tireless soldier, [who] expected his officers and men to be the same".
-He was also wounded, was awarded the DSO, and was mentioned in despatches four times.
+He was also wounded, was appointed a Companion of the Distinguished Service Order (DSO), and was mentioned in despatches four times.
 Although Lettow-Vorbeck's forces were never rounded up, Gifcol was nevertheless the most effective unit involved in the efforts to pursue and capture them, and came close to destroying the remaining Schutztruppe during the Battle of Lioma in 1918.

 After the war, Giffard attended the Staff College, Camberley from 1919 to 1920.
 On graduating, he joined the Royal West African Frontier Force.
 In 1927 he participated in the Shanghai Expeditionary Force as the Second-in-Command of the 1st Battalion the Queen's Royal West Surrey Regiment.
 The following year, he was appointed an Instructor at the Staff College, Camberley, and then in 1931 attended the Imperial Defence College, and later became Commanding Officer of the 2nd Battalion, Queen's Royal Surrey Regiment at Aldershot.
 In 1933 he became a General Staff Officer, Grade 1 (GSO1) (effectively the Chief of Staff) of the British 2nd Infantry Division.

 Giffard returned to West Africa in 1936, when he was appointed Inspector-General of the West African Frontier Force.
 He was appointed Inspector-General of African Colonial Forces in 1938.